sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 ### Unauthorized deployments are blocked, and alert is triggered
-#### Leverage Azure Blueprints to control deployments and ensure compliance
+#### Leverage governance to control deployments and ensure compliance

 **Has the organization adopted the usage of Deployment Stacks and other governance solutions to properly govern resource deployments, ensuring compliance with approved templates and policies, and to activate necessary alerts or actions in case of policy violations?** (Score Legacy)